 In the event that there is an emergency, Nottinghill staff will ensure that children are kept safe, accounted for and are supervised at all times.
-The President or individual Board members designated by the President will notify parents via telephone if an emergency occurs.
-Further information can be found in Nottinghill's Emergency & Lockdown Policies and Procedures which are in Appendix B.
+The President or individual Board members designated by the President will notify parents via telephone, and or email if an emergency occurs.
+Further information can be found in Nottinghill's Emergency & Lockdown Policy and Procedures which are in Appendix B.